Neural network illustration — nodes and connections emerging from code

 Step 5: Compute the Loss

-The loss function measures how different the predictions are from the actual values.
-We use Mean Squared Error (MSE):
+The loss function tells us how far the model’s predictions are from the true values.
+Here, we use Mean Squared Error (MSE):

 def compute_loss(y_true, y_pred):